lop-Louis/northbook/docs/playbook/guides-vs-rules.md

 # Guides ≠ Rules

-Guides suggest a path; rules mandate it—labeling them cleanly avoids rework and frustration. <a href="#spot-the-difference" data-primary-action>Classify your practice</a> or <a href="../runbooks/index" data-secondary-action>Browse the runbooks index</a>.
+Guides suggest a path; rules mandate it—labeling them cleanly avoids rework and frustration.
+[Classify your practice](#spot-the-difference) or [Browse the runbooks index](../runbooks/index).

 ## Spot the difference